 M&A transaction terms do not differ significantly in terms of the seller's nature as a financial sponsor or trade seller, although this may have an impact on the pressure a seller has to close the deal (i.e. a financial sponsor who is close to the liquidation phase).
 That being said, the most important difference are any transaction loose ends and seller's potential post-closing obligations.
 A financial sponsor will usually require a clean exit.
 Deferral of payments or escrow mechanisms (i.e. for future liabilities) will usually be resisted - albeit not necessarily rejected - by a financial sponsor (in fact, in some cases an escrow agreement is the prevailing alternative to address post-closing liability of the seller - i.e. if the seller is a special purpose vehicle).
 Moreover, sellers post-closing obligations (i.e. non-compete) differentiate depending the nature of the seller.
-A buyer will be more emphatic in asking a non-compete from a trade seller that operates in, or is related to, the target's industry; at the same time a financial sponsor will not undertake any such obligation which will be restrictive either to the financial sponsor or to any entities the financial sponsor's is currently or in the future related to.
+A buyer will be more emphatic in asking a non-compete from a trade seller that operates in, or is related to, the target's industry; at the same time a financial sponsor or to any entities the financial sponsor's is currently or in the future related to.